-A resubmission is an unfunded application that was submitted to TRDRP as a new application in the previous cycle (i.e., 2024) and resubmitted under the current Call for Applications (i.e., 2025).
-TRDRP will accept only a single resubmission of the same or very similar project, regardless of a change in the application title.
-Resubmissions are only allowed once and must be submitted in the subsequent Call for Applications.
+A resubmission is an unfunded application that was submitted to TRDRP as a new application in the previous cycle (i.e., 2025) and resubmitted under the current Call for Applications (i.e., 2026).
+Resubmitted applications are allowed to include a 2-page resubmission statement immediately preceding the Research Plan.
+TRDRP will accept only a single resubmission of the same or very similar project.
+Any additional submissions of the same or similar topic are considered new applications and may not include a revision statement.